1984 Montreal bombing: Suspect

-The bombing
+Bombing

 A week before the bombing, Via Rail police were called by a man speaking in broken French and told them to "be careful, it's going to blow".
 Via clerk Marc Belleville later testified that a subsequent search of the premises had been made, but turned up no evidence of suspicious material.

 Three days before the bombing, Via Rail received an anonymous letter addressed to the "director" of "Cosmic Amtrak, Dorchester", warning of "the end of the Unholy Vatican", which warbled between disjointed French and English sentence fragments that spoke of impending violence.
-The back of the letter contained the names of Kathy Keefler, a local television journalist with the CBC, Clark Davey the publisher of the Montreal Gazette and Kathy May, a reporter with the Ottawa Citizen.
+The back of the letter contained the names of Kathy Keefler, a local television journalist with the CBC, Clark Davey, the publisher of the Montreal Gazette and Kathy May, a reporter with the Ottawa Citizen.
 The Mentor, Ohio address of Brigham's daughter Kathy Brigham-Herten was also written in the note.

 Two minutes before the bombing, Canadian National officers were alerted when a "young man with long blond hair who had been loitering in the station" ran across the station with his hands cupped over his ears "as if to shut out noise".

 A pipebomb, consisting of gunpowder, dynamite and possibly gasoline, exploded in locker #132 at 10:22 am, killing three.
 Thirty others were wounded, including Robert Georges Duponte who separated his shoulder.

 Witnesses later testified that someone shouted "Le pape est mort!" ("The Pope is dead!") just before the explosions, although Brigham did not speak French.

 Urgences Sante Ambulance task force arrived four minutes after the bomb exploded led by Paramedic Supervisor Anthony Di Monte, and the first fatalities were confirmed at 10:45.
 Police initially reported the three deaths were of a man, woman and small girl; and speculated they may have been from the same family.
 The original assumption was that the bombing was related to an ongoing labour dispute amongst railway workers.